-Students not qualifying for admission to the College of Health Sciences will be admitted through The University of Toledo's portal in YouCollege.
+Students not qualifying for admission to the College of Health Sciences will be admitted through The University of Toledo's the University College portal.
 Students who want to transfer into the College of Health Sciences must earn 12 hours of college-level work with a minimum cumulative GPA of 2.5 to enroll as a Health Sciences major.